Jonathan Fisher QC

 Examples of recent work include instructions in connection with –

-- tax avoidance / evasion investigations involving “sideways relief”, tax film schemes, offshore income and MTIC (carousel) chains;
+- tax evasion /avoidance, involving multiple investigations into sideways relief, tax film schemes, offshore income and MTIC (carousel) chain cases, such as the ex-RBS traders case involving tax film schemes.

 Recent notable Court cases include: